tio/input-emulator/README.md

 ## 3. How to run

 ```
- $ ./keyboard-simulator &
+ $ ./keyboard-simulator test.keyboard &
 ```

 ## 4. Contribute

-Feel fee to improve the implementation with e.g. proper scripting support.
+Feel free to improve the implementation.